 Address: 115 Duval Street, Key West, FL 33040

-Situated near all the action of Duval Street and Mallory Square, Bagatelle is located in a beautiful structure built in the 1800s.
-Converted into a restaurant in 1979, it offers charming Victorian architecture in a tropical setting.
+Situated near all the action of Duval Street and Mallory Square, Bagatelle is in a beautiful structure built in the 1800s.
+It was converted into a restaurant in 1979, offering charming Victorian architecture in a tropical setting.
 Dine indoors or sit on the porch and watch the world walk by.

 Bagatelle is the place for brunch any day of the week.
-Spend time deciding on items like lobster omelets, banana foster French toast, huevos rancheros, and Southern benedicts with Cajun hollandaise.
+Decide on lobster omelets, banana foster French toast, huevos rancheros, and Southern benedicts with Cajun hollandaise.

-Add a Bloody Mary, mimosa, or Paloma to get the day started.
+Add a Bloody Mary, mimosa, or Paloma to start the day.
 There’s a breakfast hangover happy hour and an afternoon happy hour – now how’s that for convenience?
 Both times offer terrific specials on appetizers and small-plate tapas selections, so you’re a winner either way.

-The dinner menu offers items such as their signature dish of lobster mac and cheese, roast chicken, swordfish, tuna, and New York strip as well as an incredibly long list of wine and champagne.
-Desserts option include the always delicious banana heaven and the iconic key lime pie.
+The dinner menu offers items such as their signature dish of lobster mac and cheese, roast chicken, swordfish, tuna, and New York strip, as well as an incredibly long list of wine and champagne.
+Dessert options include the delicious banana heaven and the iconic key lime pie.

 3. Bistro 245